alopatindev/qdevicemonitor/README.md

 ---------------

 ### iOS devices are not recognized?
-Make sure that you've confirmed (from the device) that you trust this computer.
+Make sure that you've confirmed (from the device) that you trust this computer

 #### on GNU/Linux
 If you've just installed **usbmuxd** (as dependence) it probably didn't run automatically as you plugged in the device.
-If so—try `udevadm control --reload` or run usbmuxd manually.
+If so—try `udevadm control --reload` or run usbmuxd manually

 #### on Windows
-Make sure you've installed [iTunes](https://www.apple.com/itunes/download/) and checked that it runs and detects your device.
+Make sure you've installed [iTunes](https://www.apple.com/itunes/download/) and checked that it runs and detects your device

 ### Android devices are not recognized?
 1. Make sure you've enabled Developer mode on your device (basically with Settings — Developer Options — USB Debugging)